 International dialling code: +387

 Transport: Cars in Bosnia and Herzegovina drive on the right-hand side of the road.
+The capital city, Sarajevo, offers adequate public transport by way of buses and trams, but expats looking to explore further afield will need a car.

 Are you an expat living in Bosnia and Herzegovina?